theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   - Check what type of variable the operator is expecting
   - Check what type of variable you are feeding into the operator equation
-  - This error could be using the wrong operator (e.g. & rather than +), or by using the wrong variable type (e.g. float rather than int)
+  - This error could be using the wrong operator e.g. & rather than +, or by using the wrong variable type e.g. float rather than int

 .. _0xa2230016: